carpentries/carpentries.org/content/lessons/_index.md

 ## Search lessons

 Our lesson collection is extensive.
-Use the search bar to find a particular lesson (e.g. The Unix Shell) or lessons related to a general topic (e.g. data organisation).
+Use the search options to the right to find a particular lesson (e.g. The Unix Shell) or lessons related to a general topic (e.g. data organisation).
 Use the filtering options to narrow down your results or browse lessons by category.
 Clear filters before performing a new search.

 ## Request acccessibility support